Coming into the Season Two finale, and most likely series finale, of The Promised Neverland, I was not expecting it to be good.

 Here, I felt literally nothing because of how rushed everything had been to get to that point.

-But, oh no, Isabella, Peter Ratri and the other mothers have now surrounded and captured the children!
+But, oh no, Isabella, the other mothers, and Peter Ratri ahave now surrounded and captured the children!

 Oh, wait, no, Isabella and the mothers have betrayed Ratri, even though there’s been little to no build up for this happening.